Things to Do in Turku in June

 Turku Archipelago Island Hopping

-Aura River Cycling Routes
+Aura River Cycling and Waterfront Dining

 June Events & Festivals